asgharlabs/vcenter-packer-ansible-inspec/README.md

 3) Edit the following from the [variables.json](./debian10/variables.json) example
 4) Run the pipeline with changes you may want.

+### Presentation/Script

+1) Clone the `debian10-template` to `debian-gold` to start with a "blank slate."
+2) Run the pipeline with master first. `origin/master` as a parameter.
+3) You should show off you having the 2 templates now, `debian-working` and `debian-gold-$DATE`
+4) Rename `debian-gold-$DATE` to `debian-gold`, and delete `debian-working`.
+5) Create a PR with with the first part of the [playbook.yml](debian10/playbook.yml) uncommented.
+6) Update with the second part of the playbook, the `ssh-key`.
+7) Update with the third part of the playbook for the `bad-actor`, show off the InSpec failure.

 ## License & Authors

 If you would like to see the detailed LICENCE click [here](./LICENCE).